dgis/emu28android/ReadMe.txt

 CHANGES

-Version 1.3 (2022-02-XX)
+Version 1.3 (2022-03-31)

+- Update from the original source code Emu28 version 1.36 from Christoph Gießelink.
 - Replaces the haptic feedback switch with a slider to adjust the vibration duration.
 - Fix a timer issue which prevented to turn the calculator on after a switch off.
 - Fix transparency issue (RGB -> BGR).
 - Fix a printer issue from Christoph Gießelink's HP82240B Printer Simulator version 1.12.
-- Fix the KML button Type 3 with a Background offset which was not display at the right location (Fix #15).
+- Fix the KML button Type 3 with a Background offset which was not display at the right location.
 But Type 3 does not work very well with Emu42.
 - Fix an issue which prevents to save all the settings (Save in onPause instead of onStop).
 - The KML folder is now well saved when changing the KML script for a custom one via the menu "Change KML Script...".
 - Fix an issue when the permission to read the KML folder has been lost.